Navigation

 Audio By Carbonatix

-Denver is a quite a distance from the ocean no matter which direction the fish are flown in from — the closest shores being either on the California coastline or off Texas in the Gulf of Mexico.
-But even the further-flung delicacies, like wild oysters from Long Island, and Alaska halibut in a variety of preparations, tasted catch-of-the-day fresh at the inaugural SURF Seafood Championship in McGregor Square Thursday night.
+Denver is quite a distance from the ocean, no matter where fish are flown in from — the closest shores being either on the California coastline or off Texas in the Gulf of Mexico.
+But even the further-flung delicacies, like wild oysters from Long Island and Alaska halibut, tasted catch-of-the-day fresh at the inaugural SURF Seafood Championship in McGregor Square on July 31..

-The event was produced by DiningOut Denver, the online magazine that also puts on the RARE Steak Championship, the next installment of which comes on September 18 at Sculpture Park.
+The event was produced by DiningOut Denver, the online magazine that also puts on the RARE Steak Championship, set for September 18 at Sculpture Park.

 As implied by its title, the SURF Seafood Championship is nominally a competition, with the hundreds of attendees voting on their favorite ocean-borne creations.
 My dining partner and I had visions of booth after booth with oysters on the half-shell, but very soon realized that while there were oysters to be found, Alaska-caught halibut was the star of the evening, found in an impressive variety of preparations.